-Common maintenance repairs are needed to the external building fabric and shared entrance stairwell.
+Common maintenance repairs are needed to the external building fabric in keeping with the age and type of the property.

 It is assumed that a factor is appointed to the building and that maintenance and repairing liabilities are in order.
 Enquiries should be made to ascertain whether any common repairs are planned, proposed or contemplated which may affect the subjects.
 The flat may have a common building reinstatement policy administered by the factor.